Mass surveillance in China

-Mass surveillance in the People's Republic of China (PRC) is the network of monitoring systems used by the Chinese central government to monitor Chinese citizens.
-It is primarily conducted through the government, although corporate surveillance in connection with the Chinese government has been reported to occur.
+Mass surveillance in the People's Republic of China (PRC) is the network of monitoring systems used by the Chinese Communist Party (CCP) and Chinese government to monitor Chinese citizens.
+It is primarily conducted through the government, although corporate surveillance in connection with the CCP and Chinese government also has been reported.
 China monitors its citizens through Internet surveillance, camera surveillance, and through other digital technologies.
-It has become increasingly widespread and grown in sophistication under General Secretary of the Chinese Communist Party (CCP) Xi Jinping's administration.
+The surveillance has become increasingly widespread and grown in sophistication under General Secretary of the Chinese Communist Party Xi Jinping's administration.

 Background

-Mass surveillance has significantly expanded under the PRC Cybersecurity Law (2016) and with the help of local companies like Tencent, Dahua Technology, Hikvision, SenseTime, ByteDance, Megvii, Huawei and ZTE, among many others.
+Mass surveillance has significantly expanded under the PRC Cybersecurity Law (2016) and with the help of local companies like Tencent, Dahua Technology, Hikvision, SenseTime, ByteDance, Megvii, Yitu Technology, Huawei and ZTE, among many others.
 As of 2019, it is estimated that 200 million monitoring CCTV cameras of the "Skynet" system have been put to use in mainland China, four times the number of surveillance cameras in the United States.
-By 2020, the number of surveillance cameras in mainland China is expected to reach 626 million.
+By 2020, the number of surveillance cameras in mainland China was expected to reach 626 million.
+As of August 2023, the country had over 700 million surveillance cameras according to online data, one lens for every two citizens.
 The coronavirus pandemic has accelerated the implementation of mass surveillance as it has provided a plausible pretext to do so.

 History

 Origin

 Mass surveillance in China emerged in the Maoist era after the establishment of the People's Republic of China in 1949.
-Mao invented this mechanism of control that encompassed the entire nation and its people in order to strengthen his power in the newly founded government.
+Mao invented this mechanism of control that encompassed the entire nation and its people in order to strengthen his power in the newly founded government and detect potential threats to the legitimacy of the CCP and its policies.
 In the early years, when technology was relatively undeveloped in China, mass surveillance was accomplished through disseminating information by word of mouth.
 Chinese people kept a watchful eye on one another and reported inappropriate behaviors that infringed upon the dominant social ideals of the time.
-According to a publication from 1987, computer and Internet technology spread to China in the late 20th century as a result of the Chinese economic reform.
+In the 21st century, mass surveillance has become of part of the CCP's goal of "stability maintenance" in order to detect and prevent protest and dissent in the country.